The Ultimate Carry on Luggage Size Guide

 Having a soft-sided bag that’s not 100% full will give you some flexibility if you’re asked to put your bag in the bag sizer (the cage next to your boarding gate).
 As long as your soft-sided bag isn’t totally full, you can smush it down a bit to fit.

 Carrying a travel backpack, rather than a suitcase, will also help as gate agents are stricter with suitcases.
 You may have seen agents asking passengers to “gate check” suitcases on particularly full flights.
-They are unlikely to ask anyone to gate check a backpack.
+They are unlikely to ask anyone to gate check a backpack because they’re lighter than almost all suitcases.
 We’ve found that to be a huge benefit of carrying Tortuga backpacks over the years.

 Finally, don’t forget about weight.
 Most travelers focus on the size of their bag but ignore weight limits.
 Airline employees rarely weigh bags.
 I’ve never been asked to weigh my bag on a domestic flight.
 But I have had agents ask to weigh my backpack for an international flight.
 This has only happened to me when I had to check in or get my ticket at the desk.
 I’ve never had a bag weighed at the gate.